Australia-NZ favored for 2023 Women’s WCup after Japan quits

 New Zealand is part of the Oceania soccer body that has three FIFA Council members.
 But New Zealand Football President Johanna Wood is ineligible to vote at the online meeting.

 “So we are well placed to manage it across confederations, as well as across different countries.
-The travel has been kept to a minimum because of the hubs, the concept of hubs, and that’s really to help support players, but also fans getting around.”
+The travel has been kept to a minimum because of the hubs, and that’s really to help support players, but also fans getting around.”

 The tournament is due to be staged from July 10-Aug.
-20, 2023 and will see the field expanded from 24 to 32 finalists.
+20, 2023 and will see the field expanded from 24 to 32 teams.

-Japan, which hosted the men’s World Cup in 2002 with South Korea, announced it was quitting the 2023 tournament contest at a news conference on Monday.
+Japan, which co-hosted the men’s World Cup in 2002 with South Korea, announced it was quitting the 2023 tournament contest at a news conference on Monday.
+The Japanese women won the title in 2011 and were runners-up in ‘15.

 “I could not be more disappointed to have to make this very difficult decision,” Japan Football Association President Kozo Tashima said.

-The Women’s World Cup was first staged in 1991 and has also never been held in South America.
+The Women’s World Cup was first staged in 1991 and has been twice staged in Asia, each time in China..
+It has never been held in South America.

 But Colombia’s chances were hit by the lowest score in the FIFA inspection that rated stadiums, national security, hotels and other infrastructure.